matusm/At.Matus.StatisticPod/README.md

 * `Name`
   Returns the name string as provided during creation of the object.

+### CovariancePod Constructors

+* `CovariancePod(string)`
+  Creates a new instance of this class taking a name string as the single argument.

+* `CovariancePod()`
+  Creates a new instance of this class using a GUID string as `Name`.

+### CovariancePod Methods

+* `Update(double, double)`
+  Records the passed values.
+By passing `double.NaN` to any of the two arguments the call is without effect.

+* `Restart()`
+  All data recorded so far is discarded to start over.
+Typically used after consuming the wanted characteristic values of the recording. `Name` is the only property conserved.

+### CovariancePod Properties

+* `SampleSize`
+  Returns the number of samples recorded since the last `Restart()`.

+* `AverageValueOfX` and `AverageValueOfY`
+  Returns the arithmetic mean of all values for the respective variable.

+* `StandardDeviationOfX` and `StandardDeviationOfY` Returns the standard deviation of all values for the respective variable.

+* `Covariance`
+  Returns the covariance between the two variables.

+* `CorrelationCoefficient`
+  Returns the correlation coefficient between the two variables.

+* `Name`
+  Returns the name string as provided during creation of the object.

+* `XPod` and `YPod`
+  Returns the respective `StatisticPod` objects for the two variables.
+All properties of the class are thus exposed.

-### Notes
+## Notes

 All properties are getters only.
 A `double.NaN` is returned for properties which are (yet) undefined.

 Once instantiated, it is not possible to modify the object's name.
-The string provided in the constructor is trimmed and if empty, a generic name is used.
+The string provided in the constructor is trimmed and if empty, a GUID string is used.

 The data set recorded during the object's life cycle is never accessible; moreover it is not even stored internally.
 Only the selected characteristic values are accessible through properties.

 The arithmetic mean and the variance are computed in a numerically stable way.
 For details see https://www.johndcook.com/blog/standard_deviation/ and https://diego.assencio.com/?index=c34d06f4f4de2375658ed41f70177d59

-### Usage
+## Usage

 The following code fragment of a simple program shows the use of this class.
 One could leverage `SampleSize` to escape from the loop.